CeeDee Lamb Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 - So far this season, 18.5% of the 647 passes thrown by his team have gone Lamb's way.

-- Lamb (10 red zone targets) has been the recipient of 9.8% of his team's 102 red zone pass attempts.
+- With 10 targets in the red zone this season, Lamb has been on the receiving end of 9.8% of his team's 102 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the 49ers.